EcoNexusSystems/econexus-sovereign-stack/README.md

 This site was part of an **e-Resident startup package** denied a microloan by **LHV Bank, Estonia**.
 Despite meeting legal and professional standards, rejection was issued solely due to **non-residency**.

-> ❝ Despite submitting one of the most well-prepared startup applications they've likely received, LHV rejected it simply due to my e-resident status.
-This reveals a systemic flaw in Estonia’s “borderless” digital promise. ❞

 🕊️ This only reinforces our mission: to build independent, accessible, post-scarcity tech — without gatekeepers.

 ---